LightningJukeboxBot/LightningJukeboxBot/README.md

 ## Our goals
-- Integrating with Wavlake with the Jukebox Lightning Bot So musicians get their fair share of sats that flow through the Jukebox
+- Integrating with Wavlake with the Jukebox Lightning Bot So musicians get their fair share of sats that flow through the Jukebox Update on this: We have someone looking into it.
+The way the bot is currently set up, we are not quite ready for going the podcasting 2.0 route.
+This will howver not be forgotten.
+Currently work is being done on a demo to see if we can create a Proof of Cocnept for payments over Lightning and perhaps some coördination over Nostr for this.
+Will update when we know more.
 - Making the Lightning Jukebox Bot more modular as to easily allow for plugging in/out more media-players & -libraries and to further bot integration over more platforms
 - Getting the bot to nostr.
 This process is slowly underway, see: #npub1wqtq2k9cawq2hkwz474xdm6ef0drmdhn4fk59hpyuex5l0ewa9rsj9a4cz